PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 PTEN and the pathogenesis of PHTS

 PTEN is a phosphatase involved in downregulating the PI3K/AKT/mTOR signalling pathway.
 This signal transduction pathway plays an important role in the regulation of multiple biological processes, such as cell proliferation, apoptosis, metabolism, and angiogenesis.
-When dysfunctional or absent, the PTEN enzyme fails to dephosphorylate PIP3 (phosphatidylinositol-3,4,5-trisphosphate), produced by PI3K, to PIP2 (phosphatidylinositol-4,5-diphosphate) and hence fails to inhibit AKT, resulting in decreased apoptosis and increased cell growth1.
+When dysfunctional or absent, PTEN fails to dephosphorylate PIP3 (phosphatidylinositol-3,4,5-trisphosphate), produced by PI3K, to PIP2 (phosphatidylinositol-4,5-diphosphate) and hence fails to inhibit AKT and its downstream effectors, such as mTOR, resulting in decreased apoptosis and increased cell growth1.
 In addition to its role in PHTS, the PTEN gene is one of the most frequently somatically mutated genes in cancer2.

-The spectrum of pathogenic PTEN germline mutations identified in individuals with PHTS are varied (including point mutations and deletions, frameshifts and mutations in intronic and promoter regions).
-Interestingly these mutations are enriched in the catalytic domain that is responsible for PTEN’s phosphatase activity, pointing to a key role for the deregulation of the PI3K pathway in the pathogenesis of PHTS.
+The spectrum of pathogenic PTEN germline mutations identified in individuals with PHTS is large and includes point mutations and deletions, frameshifts, and mutations in intronic and promoter regions.
+Interestingly, these mutations are enriched in the catalytic domain that is responsible for PTEN’s phosphatase activity, pointing to a key role for the deregulation of the PI3K pathway in the pathogenesis of PHTS.

 References